Cleaning Up the Streets: Understanding Motivations, Mental Models, and Concerns of Users Flagging Social Media Content: Discussion

-Our analysis shows that within the limited vocabulary of flags, users develop decision-making guidelines based on their values.
+Our analysis shows that users develop decision-making guidelines based on their values within the limited vocabulary of flags.
 Flagging can be socially motivated for some, who consider or even flag content without deeply examining it because they value the opinion of another person who asked them to flag.
-This distance between platforms' and users' notion of flaggability is in line with prior research on flagging motivations in online gaming communities~\cite{kou2021flag}.
-Systematically examining this distance could serve as an exciting avenue for sharpening platforms' moderation policies and practices to better align with users' values.
+This distance between platforms' and users' notion of flaggability aligns with prior research on flagging motivations in online gaming communities~\cite{kou2021flag}.
+Examining this distance systematically could be an exciting avenue for sharpening platforms' moderation policies and practices to better align with users' values.

+Finally, the labor users provide to platforms in the form of flagging shares similarities with the labor of data labeling ~\cite{gray2019ghost, morrow2022emerging} in its voluntary nature and the potential for exposure to psychologically harmful content.
+Particularly as applications of large language models become more prevalent, we envision possible applications of flagging mechanisms to allow users to report harmful model output (e.g., adding the flag option to ChatGPT).
+Our findings could inform the design of such applications.